moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 =======
+2013-10-25 - Remove support for 'staticpage' pagelayout because of problems with Bootstrap-based themes. local_staticpage uses 'standard' pagelayout now.
+Please check your CSS cascades if you have styled static pages in any special way.
 2013-09-02 - Check availability of static page directly on settings page, show error if page isn't downloadable 2013-09-02 - Add an option to set the data source of document title, document heading and breadcrumb item title 2013-08-08 - Improve README